-Can’t afford an apartment in a shiny, new tower?
+Can’t afford to buy an apartment in a shiny, new tower?
 Instead of pining over that luxury pad you’re missing out on, take time to focus on the positive.

 Your living room’s the place you chill out in most, so make the small space your favorite hangout with these fab styling tricks.